OrcaSlicer/OrcaSlicer_WIKI/README.md

 To learn how to contribute to the wiki, please refer to the following guide: **[How-to-wiki](https://github.com/OrcaSlicer/OrcaSlicer/wiki/How-to-wiki)**

-> [!NOTE]
-> The wiki is a work in progress.
+Please Note that this wiki is a work in progress.
 We appreciate your patience as we continue to develop and improve it!